-- Conduct COVID-19 pre-screening (see # 5 below) on phone at the time of booking.
-COVID-19 screening will be completed again via electronic survey within 24 hours of scheduled appointment time.
+- COVID-19 pre-screening will be completed within 24 hours of scheduled appointment time.

 - Screening patients for all of the following: a) symptoms associated with COVID-19, b) travel or contact with anyone who has travelled within 14 days of their appointment, c) close contact with anyone with respiratory illness or confirmed / suspected case of COVID-19, d) use of required and/or recommended PPE when had close contact with suspected or confirmed case of COVID-19 (if applicable).

-- Distribute receipts, statements of account, appointment reminders, patient intake questionnaires, and home exercise programs electrically unless a patient requests hard-copy of these documents.
+- Distribute receipts, statements of account, appointment reminders, patient intake questionnaires, and home exercise programs electronically unless a patient requests hardcopy of these documents.
 This is done to reduce handling of paper that is passed between people.